 DHCD is completing the deliberative process of proposal evaluation, and will announce awardee(s) by April 2017.

 Since January 2015, the Bowser Administration has produced and preserved over 3,100 units of affordable housing units in the District with more to come.
 More than 3,700 affordable housing units—capable of housing more than 9,250 District residents—are in the development pipeline.
 In addition, since January 2015, the District has re-invigorated its focus on addressing vacant and blighted properties.
 Of the 160+ properties currently in the DHCD pipeline, more than 50 percent are already in some form of disposition.

-The (HPTF) is one tool that the District government uses to provide gap financing for affordable housing projects.
+The Housing Production Trust Fund (HPTF) is one tool that the District government uses to provide gap financing for affordable housing projects.
 In October, Mayor Muriel Bowser celebrated the unprecedented investment of over $100 million from HPTF.
 The $106.3 million supports 19 projects that will produce or preserve more than 1,200 affordable housing units in all eight wards.
 Since taking office, Mayor Bowser has made affordable housing a major focus of her administration.